BenjaminCarrel/Low-rank-Parareal/README.md

 conda activate low-rank-parareal
 ```

-Then, install numpy
+Then, install numpy and scipy with fast BLAS

 ```
-# install numpy optimized for macOS
-conda install cython pybind11
-pip3 install --no-binary :all: --no-use-pep517 numpy
+conda install numpy scipy "libblas=*=*accelerate"
-# for not reinstalling numpy for other packages
-conda config --set pip_interop_enabled true
 ```

 Finally, install other packages and add `src` to the path